top of page

 Vision

-The Daughters of Dolemite is more than a film.
-It is a cultural torch being passed forward.
-After three decades of quietly uplifting others in the film industry, Director Foster Corder now steps into the spotlight with a project rooted in loyalty, legacy, and unfinished history.
-This film represents both a tribute to Rudy Ray Moore, the legendary force behind Dolemite, and a bold evolution of that iconic world for a new generation.
+The Daughters of Dolemite is far more than a film.
+It is a cultural torch being carried forward, a continuation of a legacy that shaped independent Black cinema and inspired generations of filmmakers, performers, and storytellers.
+After more than three decades of quietly uplifting others within the film industry, Director Foster Corder now steps forward with a project rooted in loyalty, legacy, and the fulfillment of unfinished history.
+This film stands as both a tribute to Rudy Ray Moore, the legendary creator and driving force behind the iconic Dolemite character, and a bold evolution of that world for a new era of audiences.